ulricharmel/github-actions-tutorial/README.md

 * `python3` where `version >= 3.6`
 * Python Virtual Environment (`venv` is fine)

+For a catch-up on `git` commands, there is a short guide called`git-cheat-sheet.pdf` in the repo.

 ## **IMPORTANT STEP!**

 Please ensure you do this otherwise it will not work for you.
 To setup this GitHub repo for yourself, run the following commands: